WoefulWolf/ocular/README.md

 ![Example of ImGui Window](https://i.imgur.com/NpRoK55.png)

 ## Visual Studio Tips For Newbies
+ * Make sure you are building a Dynamic Library (.dll)!
  * Here is a list of the minimum files to *"Include In Project"*:
 ```
 ocular/ocular.h